Correctness and completeness of logic programs: Pruning

 A {\bf csSLD-tree} (cs for clause selection) for a query $Q$ and programs $\seq\Pi$, via a c-selection rule $R$, is constructed as an SLD-tree, but for each node its children are constructed using the program selected by the c-selection rule.
 An {\em answer} of the csSLD-tree is the answer of a successful derivation which is a branch of the tree. \end{definition}

 A c-selection rule may choose the empty program, thus making a given node a leaf.
-Note that program $\Pi_i$ selected for a node $Q'$ may contain clauses inapplicable in constructing the children of the node.
+Note that program $\Pi_i$ selected for a node $Q'$ may contain clauses whose heads do not unify with the selected atom of $Q'$ (thus inapplicable in constructing the children of the node).
 A csSLD-tree for $Q$ and $\seq\Pi$ is a pruned SLD-tree for $Q$ and $\bigcup_i\Pi_i$.
 Conversely, for each pruned SLD-tree $T$ for $Q$ and a (finite) program $P$ there exist $n>0$, and $\seq\Pi\subseteq P$ such that $T$ is a csSLD-tree for $Q$ and $\seq\Pi$.

 It may be needed that different atoms or programs are selected for repeated occurrences of the same query.
 So, formally, a c-selection rule is a function of a sequence of queries (a path in a tree) $Q,\ldots,Q'$.
 Also, strictly speaking, not an atom, but an occurrence of an atom in $Q'$ is selected.
 In some cases it may be convenient to treat a c-selection rule as a function of not only the sequence of queries, but also of (the not pruned part of) the subtree rooted at $Q'$ (as often the decision about pruning is taken after a part of the subtree has been computed).